lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_desire_and_sexuality.md

 suppress or fear, challenging us to integrate them into our lives.
 It is the shadow and the light intertwined, the chaos and the order.

-Or perhaps this: the daimonic is the fire of transformation.
+And also this: the daimonic is the fire of transformation.
 It is the force that drives us to confront the unknown, to venture beyond the boundaries of comfort, and to wrestle with the greatest questions of our lives.
 It is the energy that fuels both our highest aspirations and our deepest struggles,